corsa-center/corsa-center.github.io/docs/meetings/foundations-wg.md

 ## Next meeting: Jan 29, 2025 at 12:00 to 13:00, CDT

-In this meeting, we will plan for formal talks (which we will record) from two software foundations, followed by Q&A with the foundation speakers.
+In this meeting, we will have formal talks (which we will record) from two software foundations, [HPSF](https://hpsf.io), represented by Todd Gamblin, and [NumFOCUS](https://numfocus.org), represented by Leah Silen, followed by Q&A with Todd and Leah.
-Todd Gamblin will representat HPSF.
-More details will appear here as another speaker is confirmed.

 See announcement for zoom details.